 Women’s Work Today

-Estimates from the U.S. Census Bureau’s American Community Survey for 2011-2015 show the percentage of Oregon women employed in each major industry, as well as the percentage of industry employment made up by women.
-Women account for an estimated 48 percent of workers in Oregon, the same share as the nation.
+Estimates from the U.S. Census Bureau’s American Community Survey for 2013-2017 show the percentage of Oregon women employed in each major industry, as well as the percentage of industry employment made up by women.
+Women account for an estimated 47 percent of workers in Oregon.

 More women work in education and health services (35%) than in any other industry group.
 Many women also work in retail trade (12%), leisure and hospitality (11%), and professional and business services (10%).

 As a share of industry employment, there are four industries where women are estimated to make up more than half of workers.
-In education and health services, 73 percent of workers are women.
+In education and health services, 72 percent of workers are women.
 Financial activities employment is 56 percent female.
-Other services employment is 56 percent female, and in leisure and hospitality 54 percent of workers are women.
+Other services employment is 56 percent female, and in leisure and hospitality 53 percent of workers are women.
 Public administration has essentially equivalent shares of men and women.

 Construction has the lowest representation of women, at only 11 percent of the industry’s workforce.
-Natural resources and mining also has a small share of women at 22 percent of the workforce.
-In transportation and warehousing, 24 percent of workers are women.
+Natural resources and mining also has a small share of women at 24 percent of the workforce.
+In transportation, warehousing, and utilities, 26 percent of workers are women.